What is a Servo Motor?

 Servo motors offer versatility in the manufacturing environment.
 Common applications include Collaborative robotics, Conveyor belts, Automatic door openers, CNC turning/milling machines, and Automation systems.
 If your interested in incorporating a servo motor into your application, submit your requirements for a quotation.

 Servo Motor Construction

 The servo motor consists of two winding stator and rotor windings.
 The stator winding is wound on the stationary part of the motor, and this winding is also called field winding of the motor.
 The rotor winding is wound on the rotating part of the motor and this winding is also called the armature winding of the motor.
-The motor consists of two bearings on front and back side for the free movement of shaft.
-The encoder has the approximate sensor for determining rotational speed and revolution per minute of the motor.
-Our Motor Selection Tool will help you identify your requirements.
+The motor consists of two bearings on the front and backside for the free movement of the shaft.
+The encoder has the approximate sensor for determining the rotational speed and revolution per minute of the motor.
+Our Motor Selection Guide will help you identify your requirements.

 Three Basic Types